-Many travelers ask if they are able to include the cost of their travel insurance policy as part of their trip cost, thinking they can file a claim that includes the money spent on insurance if they need to cancel their trip.
+Many travelers ask if they can include the cost of their travel insurance policy as part of their trip cost, thinking they can file a claim that includes the money spent on insurance if they need to cancel their trip.
 However, this cost is not insurable under the Trip Cancellation benefit.

 The Trip Cancellation benefit can only cover a traveler’s prepaid and non-refundable trip expenses.
 This can include their airfare, hotel reservations, tours, and excursions, among others.
 If a traveler cancels their trip, they can be reimbursed for those trip expenses, however not for their policy’s premium pays for a service that begins before the trip, it is not considered a reimbursable expense.

 As the coronavirus pandemic impacted travel worldwide, some travelers have insured trips that have since been canceled.
 If the trip and policy are canceled during the money-back guarantee period, travelers can receive a 100% refund of premium.

 Travelers whose trips have been canceled outside of this period should contact their travel insurance provider directly as soon as possible.
 Depending on their new procedures, providers may be able to issue a voucher for the premium paid or apply the policy to a new trip.
 All requests received are being treated as exceptions.
 While a specific outcome cannot be guaranteed, all providers are doing what they can to assist where possible.